DoableDanny/trump-social-scraper/README.md

 Whenever you push new updates to GitHub:

 1. SSH into your server
+2. Check `git status`.
+If there are any tracked file changes on server, `git restore <file_name>` to get make them same as remote, so can safely `git pull` without merge conflicts (untracked server files are fine).
-2. Run the deploy script:
+3. Run the deploy script:

 ```bash
 ./deploy.sh